ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 The [API Documentation](/learn/api-docs/?latest) describes the native functions in Ballerina that you can use in your programs.
 This includes parameters and return parameters for each of these functions.

-### Language Specification

-The <a href="/res/language-specification.pdf" download="language-specification.pdf">Language Specification</a> is a set of documents that explain more about the inner workings of the Ballerina language itself.

 ### FAQ

 [Frequently Asked Questions](/learn/faq/) about Ballerina.